EclecticPeddlerAtelier/PacificPokerTour/www/content/page/about.md

 3. If it is not an ICM chop or an agreed chop.
 At least 20% of the remaining prize pool.
 4. Process: Each player will receive 2 cards.
 A black and red one.
 Black to agree to a supposed chop.
 Red to disagree.
 If there is one Red card then the game continues.
 Another proposal of a chop may be proposed in half an hour or later.

-### Player of the year
-The Player of the year will get a seat to Solve for why academy.
-With an additional $500 for expenses, room or flight.

-The Player of the Year will be based on a point system.

 #### Points:
 Players will receive 0.01 point for every dollar they are paid out at a PPT tournament.
 This does NOT include Bounty chips.